-At SBCA, teachers used a balanced literacy approach with students.
-Students are engaged in both reading and writing everyday.
+At SBCA, teachers use a balanced literacy approach with students.
+Students are engaged in both reading and writing workshop everyday.

 Close Reading of Complex Texts

 All students participate in Writing Workshop.
 Students engage in the writing process: pre-writing, drafting, revising, editing, and publishing.
 The Common Core State Standards are met as students write narrative texts, informational texts and opinions texts (6th grade argumentative texts) throughout the year.
 Like with reading, it is important for students to develop stamina with their writing.
 3rd graders are expected to type a single page in one sitting, 4th graders should be able to type 2 pages in a sitting, and 5th and 6th graders 3 pages in a sitting.
 In order to build up to this, students write everyday.
 Teachers use multiple strategies to support students in writing.

 Small Group Lessons